 The Department for Education (DfE) collects personal data from educational settings and local authorities via various statutory data collections.
 We are required to share information about our pupils with the Department for Education (DfE) either directly or via our local authority for the purpose of those data collections.

-[For use by maintained schools only:] We are required to share information about our pupils with our local authority (LA) and the Department for Education (DfE) under section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013.
+We are required to share information about our pupils with our local authority (LA) and the Department for Education (DfE) under section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013.
 The LA may share limited information with the NHS to provide appropriate health care services.

-[For use by academies and free schools only:] We are required to share information about our pupils with the (DfE) under regulation 5 of The Education (Information About Individual Pupils) (England) Regulations 2013.
-The LA may share limited information with the NHS to provide appropriate health care services.

-[For use by pupil referral units only:] We are required to pass information about our pupils to the Department for Education (DfE) under regulation 4 of The Education (Information About Individual Pupils) (England) Regulations 2013.

 All data is transferred securely and held by DfE under a combination of software and hardware controls, which meet the current government security policy framework.

 For more information, please see ‘How Government uses your data’ section.